The Industrial, Manufacturing, & Systems Engineering Department at UT Arlington offers the following:Bachelor of Science (B.S. Degree)

 Bachelor of Science Degree

 The B.S.
-Program in Industrial Engineering is designed to prepare students with the ability to apply their knowledge of mathematics, science, engineering, and other skills necessary to analyze and intepret data for use in modern engineering practices and problem-solving.
+Program in Industrial Engineering is designed to prepare students with the ability to apply their knowledge of mathematics, science, engineering, and other skills necessary to analyze and interpret data for use in modern engineering practices and problem-solving.

 Minor in Industrial Engineering